Foxwell1918/ProjectEden_V2/.Edenfield_Chornicles/1_EC1_TheForbiddenCodex/Edenfield_Vault/Edenfield/5 - Templates/Language/Template Verbs.md

 ---
 title: Template Verbs
-tags: [add, your, tags]
+tags:
+  - Template
 ---

 # Verbs in [Language Name]

 This page describes the **verb system** of the [Language Name], covering conjugation, tense, aspect, mood, and other grammatical features.

 ---